Caesar Augustus Rodney: Professional and political career

+State House

 Rodney served six terms as State Representative, from the 1797 session through the 1802 session.
 There he became one of the leaders of the Jeffersonian party, now known as the Democratic-Republican Party.

+US House

 Encouraged by Jefferson to compete for the U.S. House against the staunch Federalist James A. Bayard, Rodney ran and won a lively campaign by fifteen votes.
-While in the U.S. House, he was a member of the Committee on Ways and Means, and established a national reputation as one of the managers appointed in January 1804 to prepare the articles of impeachment against John Pickering, judge of the United States District Court for New Hampshire.
+While in the U.S. House, he was a member of the Committee on Ways and Means, and established a national reputation as one of the impeachment managers appointed in January 1804 to prepare and prosecute the articles of impeachment in the impeachment proceedings against John Pickering, judge of the United States District Court for New Hampshire.
 Pickering was charged with conduct unbecoming a judge, and his acquittal was viewed as strengthening the independence of the judiciary.
-In December of the same year, Rodney led another such case against Samuel Chase, Associate Justice of the Supreme Court of the United States.
+In December of the same year, Rodney served as an impeachment manager in another such case against Samuel Chase, Associate Justice of the Supreme Court of the United States.

 After serving one term in the U.S. House from March 4, 1803, until March 3, 1805, he was defeated for reelection in 1804 by Bayard, by nearly as close a vote.
 The two men, always vigorous political opponents, remained good friends throughout their tumultuous political careers.

 While Rodney spent most of his legal career in public service, he took on at least one notable case as a private advocate during the year before his appointment as Attorney General.
 In 1806, he made an appearance before the Mayor's Court of Philadelphia to defend the Philadelphia Cordwainers against a common law charge of conspiracy.
 The conspiracy charge was instituted by retail shoe merchants, based on attempts by the journeyman shoe and boot makers, to organize for the purpose of setting their wages and hours.
 Rodney was unsuccessful in attaining an acquittal for the workers.

 Attorney general

 On January 20, 1807, U.S. President Thomas Jefferson named Rodney his U.S. Attorney General.
 He served in that office for the remainder of Jefferson's term and for nearly three years in President James Madison's first term.
-As Attorney General, Rodney participated as a member of the prosecution during the second treason trial of former Vice-President Aaron Burr.
+As Attorney General, Rodney participated as a member of the prosecution during the second treason trial of former Vice President Aaron Burr.
 Rodney resigned December 5, 1811, unhappy about being passed over for a U.S. Supreme Court appointment.
 During the War of 1812, he was captain of a rifle corps which became the Delaware 1st Artillery.
 They served at Fort Union in Wilmington, on the Canadian frontier, and assisted in the defense of Baltimore in 1814.